y-arjun-y/beech-red.css/README.md

-# july.css
+# beech-red.css
-A beautiful, colorful classless CSS theme reminiscent of a hot July day!
+A red version of beech.css!